I'm an environmentally conscious kind of dude. I'm a homesteader, prepper, and human rights activist.

 Most gardeners think pears are an easy-to-grow fruit that are not worth investing much effort.
 No doubt the hard-sand pear varieties most often grown in the South have encouraged this attitude.
 In reality, pears are surprisingly difficult to grow.

 Fire blight isn’t the only ailment that damages pears.
 Pears in the South suffer from fungal leaf spot diseases that often defoliate trees by mid-summer, causing them to set a new crop of leaves and often causing them to bloom in the fall.
 Eventually, this begins to reduce tree vigor and hurt spring production.
 Appropriately timed applications of fungicide will limit this disease.

 Pruning and Training

 Young pear trees should be trained using the modified central leader system (here).
 Pears have an upright columnar growth habit.
 It is critical that you prop the branches at an angle between 45° and 60° as you train the young trees.
 This will encourage early production, strong branch angles, and better open-growth habits.

 Summer pruning can be used to direct growth and increase the development of fruiting spurs and branches.
 Vigorous shoots can be tipped to slow growth and stimulate the development of side branches.
 Removal of water sprouts and suckers should be done as soon as they are noticed.
 You’ll have less regrowth of these sprouts if you break them off as soon as they appear, so check your trees often.

 Mature trees should be pruned as little as possible.
-Annual thinning of internal shoots, water sprouts, and an occasional older branch is recommended instead of a heavy top pruning.
+Annual thinning of internal shoots, water sprouts, and an occasional older branch is recommended instead of heavy top pruning.

 Flowering, Pollination, and Fruit Thinning

 Fruit buds or spur development on pears is similar to that on apples.
-A spur is a short, leafy shoot that terminates in a cluster of 5 - 7 flowers.
+A spur is a short, leafy shoot that terminates in a cluster of 5 to 7 flowers.
 Any given spur will generally fruit every other year for 7 or 8 years.
 This means that about half of the spurs are producing each year.